Residential treatment and rehab for codependency

-At Paracelsus Recovery, we provide holistic and non-12-Step treatment programmes for codependency.
-We will identify all possible root-causes of your codependency and then tailor-make a treatment programme to address each of these issues.
+At Paracelsus Recovery, we provide holistic and non-12-step treatment programs for codependency.
+We will identify all possible root causes of your codependency and then tailor-make a treatment program to address each of these issues.
 Our priority is to help you regain control over your relationship and restore your peace of mind.

 If you are struggling with codependency, our residential treatment in Zurich and London can help you create healthier relationships.

 360-Degree Treatment Approach — The most extensive and comprehensive treatment worldwide.

 If you think you may have a problem but are unsure, ask yourself

 - Do you cover up your partner’s substance abuse from others?